-As required by Development Consent Condition 6.2 and EPL Condition M4, a meteorological station has been installed at the CGM to provide data to be used for predicting air quality impacts.
+As required by DA14/98 condition 6.2 and EPL Condition M4, a meteorological station has been installed at the CGO to provide data to be used for predicting air quality impacts.
 The automated meteorological station is currently located near the southern boundary of ML 1535, west of the exploration facilities (Figure 4).
-The station records rainfall, wind speed, wind direction and temperature.
-When used in conjunction with the air quality monitoring results, meteorological data (in particular, wind speed, wind direction and rainfall) will be used to manage air quality emissions (Sections 7 and 8) and for the review of air quality management practices.
+The station records rainfall, wind speed, wind direction, temperature, sigma theta and solar radiation as required by EPL Condition M4.
+In conjunction with the air quality monitoring results, meteorological data (in particular, wind speed, wind direction and rainfall) is used to manage air quality emissions (Sections 7 and 8) and in the review of air quality management practices.